freeCodeCamp/guide/src/pages/bootstrap/index.md

 #### Installation

-There are two main ways to add Bootstrap to your web project, (1) linking to online and publicly available sources and (2) downloading the framework directly and refering to the local copy.
+There are two main ways to add Bootstrap to your web project, (1) linking to online and publicly available sources and (2) downloading the framework directly and refering to the local files.

 ##### Linking To Another Source